petedavisdev/petedavis.dev/_notes/stackedit.md

 # Note taking with StackEdit
 I recently heard Wes Boss keeps his notes in markdown (.md) files and decided to see if I could find an efficient way to do that myself.

-My first thought was to do so directly on GitH
+My first thought was to do so directly on GitHub, but I soon found that this had limitations.
+I wanted to keep notes in different repos alongside projects they related to - getting around to the different places I kept notes and

 ## Benefits